thedevdojo/genesis/README.md

 ## About Genesis

 Genesis is a Laravel Starter Kit that utilizes the Tallstack as well as single-file Volt and Folio files.
-This starter kit includes Authentication, User Dashboard, User Profile, and easy to use UI Components.
+This starter kit contains Authentication, User Dashboard, User Profile, and a set of UI Components.

 <p><img src="https://cdn.devdojo.com/images/august2023/genesis-cover.png" alt="genesis cover" /></p>